-- When the display is set to "km/L", the distance that can be traveled on 1.0 L of fuel under the current riding conditions is shown. - When the display is set to "L/100 km", the amount of fuel necessary to travel 100 km under the current riding conditions is shown. - For the UK only: The distance that can be traveled on 1.0 Imp.gal of fuel under the current riding conditions is shown.
+"km/L" is the distance that can be traveled on 1.0 L of fuel under current riding conditions.

+- "L/100 km" is the amount of fuel necessary to travel 100 km under current riding conditions. - "MPG" is the distance that can be traveled on 1.0 Imp.gal of fuel under current riding conditions.